trixi-framework/HOHQMesh.jl/docs/src/interactive_overview.md

 It serves as a front end to the HOHQMesh program, and is designed to let one build a meshing project interactively while graphically displaying the results.

-Several scripts are available in the `examples` folder to get you started.
+Several scripts are available in the `examples/` folder to get you started.
 These example scripts follow the naming convention of `interactive_*` where the phrase interactive indicates their association with this API and then trailing information will indicate what that script demonstrates.
 For instance, the file `interactive_spline_curves.jl`